-If you're self-employed or a member of a partnership and have been adversely affected by coronavirus (COVID-19) use this scheme if you're eligible to claim the grant.
+Find out how to claim the grant if you're self-employed or a member of a partnership and have been impacted by coronavirus (COVID-19).

 How to claim

 You must make the claim yourself.
-Your tax agent or adviser must not claim on your behalf as this will trigger a fraud alert, and you will have to contact HMRC.
-This will cause a significant delay to you receiving your payment.
+Do not ask a tax agent or adviser to claim on your behalf as this will trigger a fraud alert, which will delay your payment.

-HMRC will check claims and take appropriate action to withhold or recover payments found to be dishonest or inaccurate.
-If we need to recover a payment you may have to pay a penalty.
+HMRC will check claims.
+We’ll take appropriate action to withhold or recover payments for claims found to be dishonest or inaccurate.
+If you know you’re not eligible for the grant and do not tell us, you may also have to pay a penalty.

 Return to your claim

 If you need to return to your claim, you can: